What Is a Fade In Golf? (& How To Hit One)

 Here are some tips to learn how to hit a power fade (and not a slice):

-• Have an outside to inside swing path so you keep the face open.
+- Have an outside to inside swing path so you keep the face slightly open.

-• Have a neutral grip.
+- Have a neutral grip.
 If your grip is too weak, it can result in a slice that kills your distance and accuracy.
+While a grip that is too strong can make it hard to leave the club slightly open at impact.

 These tips will all help you hit a fade.
 But you can also try the method that worked so well for the great Jack Nicklaus.